Melo21/melo21/README.md

 # 👋 Hello, I'm Mel.
 I am a dedicated Analyst with a demonstrated history of leveraging data to drive business success.
 Proficient in data analysis, A/B testing, and adeptly implementing processes to enable rapid scale and sustainable growth.
-Notably, I created and implemented an A/B dashboard to enhance product release quality by 34%, resulting in improved customer loyalty and retention.
 I have expertise in data analysis, reporting, query optimization, and database design.

-- Querying data using SQL.
-- Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and Looker.
+# 👀 What makes me different from other analysts?
+Coming from a management background, I thrive on dissecting large, complex problems, breaking them down into manageable pieces, and crafting actionable strategies for success.
+My ability to draw out meticulous plans and execute them efficiently sets me apart in the world of data analysis.
+I'm not just about crunching numbers; I'm about translating data into meaningful actions that drive business triumph.
+Explore my portfolio and witness the power of strategic data analysis.

 ## 📚 Projects
 Welcome to my [portfolio](https://github.com/Melo21/portfolio), where I showcase my projects.